-Our Perelman Jewish Day School 5th graders recently joined 8th grade students from the Jack M. Barrack Hebrew Academy for the culmination of our 2015-2016 Boats and Bridges Program.
+Perelman Jewish Day School 5th graders recently joined 8th grade students from the Jack M. Barrack Hebrew Academy for the culmination of our 2018 Boats and Bridges Program.
 The three-session program provides our students the opportunity to experience science and engineering in a unique setting.

 During the first session, students spent time getting to know the other members of their team, took inventory of the tools and materials in their boxes, and began to work together, brainstorming possible ways to construct their boat and bridge.
 Each group recorded its ideas in the group’s journal, and debated its pros and cons.
 The teams were tasked with reaching consensus about which plan to pursue in preparation for the next session.
-Session two was devoted building their boat and bridge, tweaking their designs as necessary to ensure that they would be ready for competition.
+Session two was devoted to building the boats and bridges and to tweaking designs as necessary to ensure that they would be ready for competition.

 Students entered the third and final session, with excitement as they anticipated the final challenge, determining which boat and bridge could sustain the most weight.
 Each team also appeared before a panel of judges to answer questions about the engineering and design process.
 While all the teams were recognized for their incredible innovation, three were given the distinction of having winning designs and one was awarded for best teamwork.
 Congratulations to all who participated!